VikshaGladines/Host-Fetcher/README.md

 # Host Fetcher
 ***

-Host Fetcher is an app use internally by HostFamillyStay to help them to find the nearest family hosts from a given university
+Host Fetcher is an app used internally by HostFamillyStay company to help them to find the nearest family hosts from a given university
 This app has two parts, one fetch the top 10 nearest hosts from a given univeristy, the other is an admin part to update / add / delete hosts and universities travels in a saved database

 ***